gidavies/AzureIaaSInfraLab/MoveIacLab2.md

 <img src="images/Lab2_10.jpg" width="624"/>

 7. Optionally RDP in to the virtual machine to validate the deployment.
-You can also stop the VM and/or delete the resource group just created now as this is no longer needed.
+You can also stop the VM and/or delete the resource group just created as this is no longer needed.
 You can redeploy in the same way whenever you want from the template library.

 ## Part 3: Editing the template parameters to provide allowed values